krystian-szaruga/clock/README.md

 ## ⚠️ Architecture Note

 This is one of my earlier Android projects.
 While the app is fully functional and implements clean architecture patterns (Repository, DAO, ViewModel, Hilt), **all code resides in a single module**.
+At the time of development, this single-module approach was appropriate for my learning stage.
+However, with my current knowledge, I would choose multi-modular architecture for future projects to improve scalability and separation of concerns.

 ## Features